samuallin/ReadMe-Testing/Android_README.md

 ## Converting Model

 While in the training process, we build up the model and freeze it.
+If you would like to kow how to train the neural style transfer models, please refer to [VangoghCrazyWorld](https://github.com/acerwebai/VangoghCrazyWorld)
 Now we can used the frozen model and deploy various devices in Windows or Android, or even OS independent web pages.

 ### Tensorflow Lite